 Outcomes direct Org towards an unknown future.
 The longer Org's aim, the more unknown the territory.
 Therefore, one will always measure an outcome target against time.
 Projects have critical paths because they begin and end.
 Processes cycle, thus, they have no critical path.

 This is not a contradiction.
-It shows that the parts of a dual system do not follow the same rules.
+It shows that the parts of Org do not follow the same rules.
 Processes have exact cycles.
 E.g., one will not exceed a target when being pregnant for 4-months.
 There is a reason that pregnancy is 9-months.
 With projects its about getting things done.
 Projects influence outcomes.
-They do not mean anything until they are done.
+They do not mean anything until done.
 Therefore, Org should always aim to exceed its outcome targets - especially in terms of time and cost.

 To create an outcome target, one must quantify a purpose.
 This is quite difficult.
-E.g. Purpose: "This project will secure food supply to a village of 1000 people."
+E.g., Purpose: "This project will secure food supply to a village of 1000 people."
 It is likely that its target will read: "Secure food supply to 1000 people in the XYZ Village".
 Problem with this target is that it is only partly under the control of Org.
 Even the best technology must face politics, social constructs, and legal constrains.
 This target will never be under the full control of Org.

-To control an output target, one must define it in such a way that it creates an internal locus of control.
+To control an outcome target, one must define it in such a way that it creates an internal locus of control.
 "Create and run a project over the next three years, which will enable 1000 people of the XYZ Village to access a consistent food supply process."
 Of course, mere definition will not execute a target.
 There must be a project plan and approval from all the stakeholders.
 This requires negotiation.
 There will always be factors beyond your control.
 The future is mostly an estimated guess.
-Therefore, an outcome target will by no means ensure a favourable outcome.
+Therefore, an outcome target will by no means ensure a favorable outcome.
 Villagers must be happy with the food and government must continue its sponsorship.
 To achieve this will always prove easier said than done.